 Assessing forest carbon sequestration and water supply interactions as influenced by climate and management practices

-SUMMARY: Forest ecosystems provide essential products and services that include wood products, wildlife habitat, recreation, as well as steady and clean water supply, and carbon sequestration.
+SUMMARY: Forest ecosystems provide essential products and services that include wood products, wildlife habitat, recreation, as well as steady and clean water supply and carbon sequestration.
 Not only do these services have tradeoffs with one another, but they also differ in their sensitivity to changing environmental conditions.
-Managing forests to provide an optimal balance of all benefits under variable climate is a challenge to all land-owners and stake-holders.
+Managing forests to provide an optimal balance of all benefits under variable climate is a challenge to all land-owners and stakeholders.
 To date, production forestry has maximized productivity, but recent studies show that certain management practices may compromise water yield, water quality, soil carbon or nutrient stocks vital for long-term sustainability.
 In the southeastern United States in particular, with fast-growing population centers and equally rapid expansion of plantation forestry, the latter must be developed in conjunction with societal needs.
 The current study looks at the mechanisms of coupling between carbon and water cycles, the responses to environmental variability and extremes, from short to long timescales.
-Researchers use a combination of methods including eddy covariance, sap flow, biometric surveys (Forest Inventory and Analysis, FIA), soil and litter sampling, laboratory incubations and modeling to understand the key regulation points of ecosystem-level processes and forecast the changes under projected future climate conditions and alternative management scenarios.
+Researchers use a combination of methods including eddy covariance, sap flow, biometric surveys (Forest Inventory and Analysis, or FIA), soil and litter sampling, laboratory incubations and modeling to understand the key regulation points of ecosystem-level processes and forecast the changes under projected future climate conditions and alternative management scenarios.
 The study is a contributor to the Ameriflux and FLUXNET networks and various regional- to global-scale modeling activities.

 EFETAC'S ROLE: Researchers have expanded investigations into carbon, water, and nutrient cycling interactions in the coastal plain, building on the record of these Forest Service-supported flux sites.
 Other aspects of the study are continuing with North Carolina State University collaborators Asko Noormets and J.-C. Domec.
-Extrapolation of this work continues to progress through the Water Supply Stress Index-Carbon and Biodiversity (WaSSI-CB) model, led by EFETAC research hydrologist Ge Sun.
+Extrapolation of this work continues to progress through the Water Supply Stress Index-Carbon and Biodiversity (WaSSI-CB) model, led by Eastern Threat Center research hydrologist Ge Sun.
 Funding for the new work comes from Department of Energy, and several grants have been submitted to the National Science Foundation.
 Researchers also collaborate with a number of people from Virginia Tech, University of Florida, Environmental Protection Agency, University of North Carolina-Chapel Hill and other Forest Service branches by providing long-term ground truthing at physiological, ecosystem, and hydrologic levels to various satellite validations, land surface models, and regional upscaling efforts.

 PROGRESS: Results from this project show that (1) soils are losing carbon despite the high productivity of pines, as harvest removals and heterotrophic respiration exceed litter inputs, (2) the high productivity is maintained due to easy access to ground water, and (3) that current productivity levels may not be sustainable due to declining soil carbon and nutrient stocks, and projected increase in the frequency of droughts.
 These findings highlight potential trade-offs in forest management and will need to be considered nationally as the competing needs for timber, clean water, carbon sequestration, greenhouse gas mitigation, wildlife habitat, recreation and other services are evaluated.